The

 and her team designed customized desks out

-of basic hardware and reclaimed doors
+of basic hardware and reclaimed doors.

 The team bonded and they saved money.